Chelsea, Manhattan: Cultural

 Pike's Opera House was built in 1868, and bought the next year by James Fisk and Jay Gould, who renamed it the Grand Opera House.
 Located on the corner of Eighth Avenue and 23rd Street, it survived until 1960 as an RKO movie theater.

 The Irish Repertory Theatre is an Off-Broadway theatrical company on West 22nd Street producing plays by Irish and Irish-American writers.

 The Joyce Theater, located in the former Elgin Theater at 175 Eighth Avenue, near 19th Street, is in a 1941 movie house that closed in 1978.
 The Elgin was completely renovated to create in the Joyce a venue suitable for dance, and was reopened in 1982.

 The Kitchen is a performance space at 512 West 19th Street.
 It was founded in Greenwich Village in 1971 by Steina and Woody Vasulka, taking its name from the original location, the kitchen of the Mercer Arts Center.

 The warehouse building at 530 West 27th Street, which was the site of The Sound Factory & Twilo, as well as several other megaclubs in the 1980s and 1990s, was acquired in 2011 by the British theater company Punchdrunk, who converted it into "The McKittrick Hotel", a five-story, 100000 sqft performance space housing their immersive site-specific theatrical production, Sleep No More.
-The building, along with those at 532 and 542 West 27th Street, is also the location of several restaurants and event venues that relate to the themes and stories told in the hotel, such as 'Speakeasy Magick', featuring Todd Robbins, Jason Suran, and Matthew Holtzclaw.
+The building, along with those at 532 and 542 West 27th Street, was also the location of several restaurants and event venues, and featured other shows such as 'Speakeasy Magick', featuring Todd Robbins, Jason Suran, and Matthew Holtzclaw.
+The McKittrick and associated spaces closed in 2025 following the end of Sleep No More's theatrical run.

 New York Live Arts is a dance organization located at 219 West 19th Street between 7th and 8th Avenues.

 The Rubin Museum of Art is a museum dedicated to the collection, display, and preservation of the art of the Himalayas and surrounding regions, especially that of Tibet.
-It is located at 150 West 17th Street between the Avenue of the Americas (Sixth Avenue) and Seventh Avenue.
+It was located at 150 West 17th Street between Avenue of the Americas (Sixth Avenue) and Seventh Avenue.
+While the museum still exists as an institution, its Chelsea building closed on October 6, 2024.